 This moves into a discussion about old industries being disrupted by networked services which didn't even intend to do so.
 Rushkoff argues that many internet-age services - like Pandora - are locally disruptive, but then turn to the NYSE to get funded and so fail to challenge the real paradigm they ought to be disrupting.

-Q: If you're not willing to conspire against the actual OS our society runs on, and accept traditional venture capital or corporate money, what are you actually doing?
+Prompt: If you're not willing to conspire against the actual OS our society runs on, and accept traditional venture capital or corporate money, what are you actually doing?

-A: Putting yourself back on the clock.
+Putting yourself back on the clock.
 Submitting to someone else's routine.
 Repeating the same old patterns which prevent us from breathing easily together. (pick any one)

 "I don't mean peer-to-peer sharing of Sony music.
 I mean peer-to-peer sharing of music that we make.
 This would create a different kind of social marketplace that would allow music - not to get New Age - to retrieve some of its sacred value as opposed to its monetary value.
 And why is it OK that it retrieves some sacred value?
 Because it turns out that we don't really need everybody making money, because we don't really need to get to full employment, because we don't all really need jobs, because we have more than enough stuff already."